15 Clinical Trial Patient Recruitment Companies (And How to Choose One)

 Clinical trial patient recruitment challenges

 Patient recruitment companies can help solve common challenges that can come up in the course of a campaign.
-You can enlist the help of a recruitment company for a "rescue study," or before recruitment starts if you've run into these challenges in the past.
+You can enlist the help of a clinical research recruitment company for a "rescue study," or before recruitment starts if you've run into these challenges in the past.

 1. Challenge: Your patient referrals aren't eligible for your trial.